• Skip to primary navigation

 Crispy Baked Teriyaki Tofu

-This Baked Tofu Teriyaki is one of our favorite quick and easy weeknight meals!
-Made with super crispy tofu and a sticky sweet homemade teriyaki sauce, this mega flavorful tofu dish is perfect served over rice with a side of veggies.
+This Baked Teriyaki Tofu is one of our favorite quick and easy weeknight meals!
+Made with super crispy tofu and a savory-sweet, homemade teriyaki sauce, this mega flavorful tofu dish is perfect served over rice with a side of veggies.
 It's gluten-free, vegan and ready in 30 minutes!

 Baked tofu cubes covered in glossy teriyaki sauce in a bowl of rice.